 There are however phase space theories for fermions which are based on c-number quantities.
-One approach involves introducing Gaussian projectors specified by c-number phase space variables \cite{Corney06a}, where for $n$ modes these are $1+n(2n-1)$ variables that determine the covariance matrix involved in defining the Gaussian projector.
+One approach involves introducing Gaussian projectors specified by c-number phase space variables \cite{Corney06a}, where for $n$ modes these are $1+n(2n-1)$ variables that determine the $2n\times 2n$ covariance matrix involved in defining the Gaussian projector.
 Numerical applications \cite{Corney04a} of the Gaussian operator approach have been made to the Hubbard model for the case of $16$ sites, and to the dissociation of a bosonic system of two fermionic atoms.
 These cases are all microscopic and involve small numbers of fermions and modes.
-In the treatment by Rosales et al \cite{Rosales15a} the density operator is represented by a $Q$ distribution function of the c-number variables, where $Q$ is a \ positive quantity that can be interpreted as a probability.
+In the treatment by Rosales et al \cite{Rosales15a} the density operator is represented by a $Q$ distribution function of the c-number variables, where $ Q$ is a \ positive quantity that can be interpreted as a probability.
 The $Q$ function is defined on a phase space equivalent to the space of real, anti-symmetric matrices.
-The approach has recently been applied to Majorana fermions \cite {Joseph18a}, and the Fermi-Hubbard Hamiltonian \cite{Joseph21a}.
-Here the mode annihilation $\widehat{c}_{i}$ and creation $\widehat{c}_{i}^{\dag }$ operators being replaced by Hermitian Marjorana operators $(\widehat{c}_{i}+ \widehat{c}_{i}^{\dag })$ and $-i(\widehat{c}_{i}-\widehat{c}_{i}^{\dag })$.
+The approach has recently been applied to Majorana fermions \cite{Joseph18a}, and the Fermi-Hubbard Hamiltonian \cite{Joseph21a} .
+Here the mode annihilation $\widehat{c}_{i}$ and creation $\widehat{c} _{i}^{\dag }$ operators being replaced by Hermitian Marjorana operators $( \widehat{c}_{i}+\widehat{c}_{i}^{\dag })$ and $-i(\widehat{c}_{i}-\widehat{c} _{i}^{\dag })$.
 In the Gaussian phase space theory approach, Fokker-Planck equations for the distribution function are also replaced by stochastic equations for phase space variables, which in this case parameterise a $ 2n\times 2n$ covariance matrix.